443labs/pycarbon/README.md

 ```
 from pycarbon import Configuration

-# load files from the config directory in your project
+# load files from specified directory
+config = Configuration(directory='/path/to/your/config/files')

+# alternatively use environment variables
+os.environ['CONFIG_DIR'] = '/path/to/your/config/files' # or export it
-config = Configuration(directory='./config')
+config = Configuration()

 # load a setting
 print(config.get('demo.setting'))